mikro-orm/docs/v3/collections.md

 books = new Collection<Book>(this);
 ```

+### Forcing fixed order of collection items

+> Since v3 many to many collections does not require having auto increment primary key, that
+> was used to ensure fixed order of collection items.

+To preserve fixed order of collections, you can use `fixedOrder: true` attribute, which will
+start ordering by `id` column.
+Schema generator will convert the pivot table to have auto increment
+primary key `id`.
+You can also change the order column name via `fixedOrderColumn: 'order'`.

+You can also specify default ordering via `orderBy: { ... }` attribute.
+This will be used when
+you fully populate the collection including its items, as it orders by the referenced entity
+properties instead of pivot table columns (which `fixedOrderColumn` is).
+On the other hand,
+`fixedOrder` is used to maintain the insert order of items instead of ordering by some property.

 ## Propagation of Collection's add() and remove() operations

 When you use one of `Collection.add()` method, the item is added to given collection,